Article

 How Construction Disbursement Software Changes the Equation

-In the context of construction lending, Built’s loan automation software is a purpose-built solution that streamlines the entire lending process, moving the entire workflow from a fragmented, manual process to a single, integrated platform.
+In the context of construction lending, Built’s construction loan administration platform is a purpose-built solution that streamlines the entire lending process, moving the entire workflow from a fragmented, manual process to a single, integrated platform.

 The benefits are transformative, enhancing efficiency and control for all stakeholders.